-As a final step of the feasibility process, B\K developed a line item operational budget for the proposed facility.
+As a final step of the feasibility process, BK developed a line item operational budget for the proposed facility.
 It is important to note that when developing this budget best practices were employed.
 The final layout of the facility could increase or decrease the part-time staffing levels based upon points of entrance of egress.
-The staff model proposed indicates one main point of entrance and egress.
-For full-time and part-time staffing B\K was able to use the current compensation structure that the City has in place.
+The staff model proposed indicated one main point of entrance and egress.
+For full-time and part-time staffing BK was able to use the current compensation structure that the City has in place.

-It is the opinion of B\K that the monthly pass structure and annual pass structure is aggressive, but consistent with the goal of the facility capturing 100% of their operating expenses.
-There are very few municipal recreation facilities that are able to capture 100% of their operating expenses and retire debt.
-Because of the fee structure the operational model also assumes that all group fitness classes would be included in annual membership rates.
+It is the opinion of BK that the monthly pass structure and annual pass structure is aggressive, but consistent with the goal of the facility capturing 100% of their operating expenses.
+There are very few municipal recreation facilities that can capture 100% of their operating expenses AND retire debt.
+Because of the fee structure, the operational model also assumes that all group fitness classes are included in annual membership rates.
 The penetration rate for annual membership is approximately 5% of the primary service area, the penetration rate for the secondary service area is less than 1%.

-When calculating other programs in the facility, B\K approached those numbers in a conservative fashion.
-That is to say the revenue generated by those programs does not reflect full classes.
+When calculating other programs in the facility, BK approached those numbers in a conservative fashion.
+That is to say, the revenue generated by those programs does not reflect full classes.
 Most classes/leagues reflected in the operations plan equate to approximately 70% capacity.

-The proposed hours of operation in the plan are as follows:
+The proposed hours of operation in the program are as follows: